fsluis/research-methods/docs/labs6_emotions.md

 ## Study Design
 A successful emotion recognition study begins with a clear research question and a corresponding theoretical framework.
 Students must decide whether they aim to investigate specific discrete emotions (e.g., fear vs. disgust) or work within a dimensional model of affect.
 This decision will influence the choice of stimuli, measurement tools, and analysis techniques.

 An important early design choice is whether participants will experience *passive* or *active* stimuli.
-Passive designs involve participants observing emotional content—such as videos, images, or music—without responding.
+Passive designs involve participants observing emotional content, such as videos, images, or music, without responding.
 Active designs involve participation, such as performing tasks or making decisions under emotionally charged conditions.
 Passive designs offer more control and are recommended for early-stage or student projects.

 Design your study such that you measure participants' baseline in the beginning.
 Before presenting any emotional stimuli, researchers should record a period of neutral or resting data (e.g., two minutes of calm breathing) to establish each participant’s physiological baseline.
 This enables meaningful comparison of later responses.
 A commonly used baseline is an aquatic video (Piferi, 2000).